 A library assignment that meets these criteria is an excellent teaching tool, and can enhance and enrich the student's learning experience.
 It also increases the understanding of the subject matter and builds research skills.

-The most successful and effective library assignment are those developed through collaboration and cooperation between library & departmental teaching faculty.
+The most successful and effective library assignments are those developed through the collaboration of library faculty and departmental teaching faculty.
 Librarians are ready and willing to assist individual faculty (or departments) in developing strong, meaningful library research assignments that meet the learning objectives of individual classes and students and that support the teaching efforts of all MSU faculty.

-In order to be effective, a library assignment must be implemented in an appropriate manner.
-Instructors need to thoroughly prepare students for the assignment:
+In order to be effective, instructors should thoroughly prepare students for the assignment:

 - If the assignment requires the use of specific sources, students should be given a list of them and arrangements made with the library to assure availability and access (reserves & e-reserves).

-- Schedule a library research instruction session with a member of the Library faculty to provide customized (to your specific assignment and discipline) instruction for your students in the research process and in locating and ethically using academic information resources.
+- Schedule a library research instruction session with your library liaison to provide customized (to your specific assignment and discipline) instruction for your students in the research process and in locating and ethically using academic information resources.

-- Use of Correct Terminology — Students tend to interpret library assignments very literally and are easily confused by terms they, and the librarian, cannot interpret definitively.
+- Use of correct terminology — students tend to interpret library assignments very literally and are easily confused by terms they, and the librarian, cannot interpret definitively.
 Define any questionable words.
 For example, some instructors differentiate between magazines and journals, while others use the terms interchangeably.
 Does "library computer" mean the library catalog, the online periodical indexes, or the Internet, etc.?
 How does your discipline define 'primary sources'?

-- Currency — library resources are continually changing, and these changes will affect library assignments.
-New sources and ways of accessing information replace old ones every day.
+- Currency — library resources are continually changing and these changes will affect library assignments.
 Check your assignment regularly so your students are not asked to use outdated or non-existent sources or to locations in the library that have been changed.
 If you have questions about library resources, services, locations, etc., contact the Instructional Services Librarian, Sheila Bonnand, at 994-4130 or email her at firstname.lastname@example.org.

-The library offers a variety of customized orientations or advanced instructional sessions to meet your needs.
-To learn more about tours, workshops and demonstrations or to schedule an instruction session contact your Library Liaison or the library's instruction coordinator, Sheila Bonnand, at 994-4130 or email her at email@example.com.
+We offer a variety of customized orientations or instructional sessions to meet your needs.
+To schedule an instruction session, contact your Library Liaison or the library's Instructional Services librarian, Sheila Bonnand, at 994-4130 or email her at email@example.com.

-- Classes must be scheduled two weeks in advance!
+- Classes should be scheduled a week or two in advance!